-ASSIGNMENTS/RESPONSIBILITIES & ASSESSMENT:
+ASSIGNMENTS/QUIZZES/RESPONSIBILITIES & ASSESSMENT:

-This course is delivered completely online.
-The course is divided into three Units; which last around two weeks each.
-Each Unit has one assignment and ends with a Unit exam.
+This course is delivered asynchronously online.
+The course is divided into three Units; each lasting around five weeks.
 It is important to schedule time daily during the semester in order to stay on track to complete the course.
 If you have any questions about where you should be at any point during the session, contact the instructor directly and/or refer to the detailed Master Course Schedule.
 There is no separate final exam for this course.